 - More customizable: You can add or take out a wider variety of services with a firm.
 Namely, they usually offer more accounting services so you’re not just limited to bookkeeping resources.

 - Easier to reach: Compared to virtual bookkeepers, a firm bookkeeper can be easier to reach.
 You can simply call them or even meet with them face-to-face — which can solve your problems faster.

 - More expensive: Firms can be more expensive than virtual or part-time bookkeepers because of the wider range of services.
-And unlike having just one in-house bookkeeper, a group of people may be evaluating your books to make sure they’re correct — which could increase the cost.

 - Time delays: Since firms work with a number of clients at the same time, your books might not be looked at every day.

 Bookkeeping has to happen, one way or another.
 And if, like most business owners, you'd prefer not to do it yourself, it's worth exploring the cost of other options.